 This front part of my Slice of Paradise was all St. Augustine grass for many years.

-But for the past 8-10 years, it’s promoted perennials and host plants for wildlife, while providing herbs and vegetables for me.
+But for the past 8-10 years, it’s promoted perennials and hosted plants for wildlife, while providing herbs and vegetables for my family.

-I admit I missed the green expanse that turf lends to a garden space.
+I admit that I came to miss the green expanse that turf lends to a garden space.
 I didn’t want to install grass because most lawn varieties are water-needy and wasteful.
-Most turf doesn’t feed any wildlife, it needs regular irrigation to look its best (St. Augustine, in particular is water-thirsty) and it requires mowing and fertilizing.
+Most turf doesn’t feed any wildlife, and it requires mowing and fertilizing.
 None of that for me!

 Horseherb is a drought-tolerant, hardy native ground cover which accepts shade and moderate foot traffic.
 While I didn’t mind it spreading in my garden space, I was attempting to keep it under some control.
 As I was yanking out some Horseherb (which has returned…) from the crack between the driveway and this raised bed,

 I’m pleased with this project.
-The Horseherb nearly filled the space last summer, though with the cold winter of 2013-14, it returned slowly and unevenly.
+The Horseherb nearly filled the space last summer, though with the cold winter of 2013-14, it’s returned slowly and unevenly.

 I transplanted some of the clumps of Horseherb very late last fall–I believe there wasn’t sufficient root establishment for those particular plants and that’s why it didn’t return after the hard freezes.
 Also, I haven’t transplanted any new clumps this year to replace the lost Horseherb.
 If I had, this area would be completely filled in by now.

-I watered it three times last summer and not at all this summer, so far.
+I watered it three times last summer and so far, not at all this summer.
 I probably should water at this point, but it certainly doesn’t need the weekly irrigation that the typical lawn would require.

-Two downsides of using Horseherb as a “lawn” ground cover are, 1) it needs trimming along the edges to prevent weediness into the garden, and 2) it’s not evergreen.
-Those minor issues aside, Horseherb allows me some green expanse of lawn that I missed and desired.
+Two downsides of using Horseherb as a “lawn” ground cover are, 1) it needs trimming along the edges to prevent encroachment into the garden, and 2) it’s not evergreen.
+Those minor issues aside, Horseherb allows me some green expanse of lawn that had I missed and desired.

 However, I do have to mow it.
 So I use this not-so-bad-of-a-boy for that job.

 A friend gave me this old-fashioned, human propelled push mower a few years ago.
 It’s perfect for the tiny area which needs mowing and I don’t waste fuel when using it.
-The fuel used is Tina-powered calories and I’m always happy to spend of a few of those.
+Tina-powered calories fuels the mowing and I’m always happy to spend of a few of those.

 I don’t live in a gardening-centric neighborhood.
 I’m dismayed when I see homeowners replace dead grass with the same, or similar, grass.
 In my neighborhood, that happens all too often.
 (What’s the definition of insanity?
 Making the same mistake over and over?)
 With the reality of increasing limits on water usage faced by urban areas, here in Austin and elsewhere, homeowners will need to remove water-hogging turf and install usable pathways and native/well-adapted perennials.
 The market is also expanding for commercial drought-tolerant lawn substitutes–there’s more than just St. Augustine and Bermuda grass to choose from.
 Practical lawn alternatives support water conservation, can (and should!) promote wildlife gardening, and are easy to maintain.